 Under the qualitative analysis, responses were discussed under two themes: the strengths and weaknesses of the virtual internship.
 The geographical divide between students and businesses may be bridged due to the emergence of virtual internships, improving accessibility for both groups (Clemmons, 2015; Jackson, 2019).
-Although more evaluation was necessary, they offered improved career outcomes for students and a broader skilled workforce to companies (Pittenger, 2021).
-Responses indicated that the virtual internship offers practicality as interns need not worry about their expenses, and they have the control to manage their time.
-They did not continually feel under pressure from their bosses to do their task.
+Although more evaluation was necessary, it seemed that they offered improved career outcomes for students and a broader skilled workforce to companies (Pittenger, 2021).
+Responses indicated that the virtual internship offers practicality as interns need not to worry about their expenses, and they have the control to manage their time.
+They did not continually feel under pressure from their bosses to do their tasks.
 This strength was crucial for those who could not quit their part-time work to pursue an internship at an office or students with financial problems.
-Students with disabilities, those living in remote regions, those with little financial resources, and those who are working may all potentially benefit from virtual internships since they allow them to undertake an internship on their own time and from the comfort of their own homes (Kraft et al., 2019).
+Students with disabilities, those living in remote regions, those with little financial resources, and those who are working students may all potentially benefit from virtual internships since they allow them to undertake an internship at their own time and from the comfort of their own homes (Kraft et al., 2019).

 Another strength was that interns could apply their knowledge and expand their skills, given the situation.
-The cognitive learning outcomes of e-internships were likely to be extensive because interns were required to develop wellrounded, independent work and problem-solving skills to be successful in a virtual internship.
-They also noted that "einternships have been hailed for offering a good opportunity for developing and refining communication skills," which was ironic given that the biggest difference they detect in virtual internships was in the sphere of communication (Jeske & Axtell, 2014).
-The "probable tendency for computer-mediated graduate work settings," and more especially "being able to convey ideas, thoughts, and work outputs in a computermediated environment," may be better prepared for by a virtual internship than by a conventional one (Bayerlein & Jeske, 2018).
+The cognitive learning outcomes of e-internships were likely to be extensive because interns were required to develop well-rounded, independent work and problem-solving skills to be successful in a virtual internship.
+They also noted that "e-internships have been hailed for offering a good opportunity for developing and refining communication skills," which was ironic given that the biggest difference they detect in virtual internships was communication (Jeske & Axtell, 2014).
+The "probable tendency for computer-mediated graduate work settings," especially "being able to convey ideas, thoughts, and work outputs in a computer-mediated environment," may be better prepared for by a virtual internship than by a conventional one (Bayerlein & Jeske, 2018).

-Moreover, many interns spoke about how they could make connections with others despite the situation.
-Students also mentioned organized social hours and meetings through Zoom with organizational executives and other staff members as additional ways they communicated with coworkers and Supporting superiors. social contact, addressing developmental needs, and providing access to resources and perhaps mentors may all be accomplished through the strategic use of technology, even in the absence of face-to-face encounters (Jeske, 2018).
-Furthermore, virtual internships also offer benefits like allowances, which motivates them.
+Moreover, many interns spoke about how they were able to make connections with others despite the situation.
+Students also mentioned organized social hours and meetings through Zoom with organizational executives and other staff members as additional ways they communicated with coworkers and superiors.
+Supporting social contact, addressing developmental needs, and providing access to resources and mentors may all be accomplished through the strategic use of technology, even in the absence of face-to-face encounters (Jeske, 2018).
+Furthermore, virtual internships also give benefits like allowance which makes them motivated.
 Beebe et al. (2009) found that interns who were compensated reported more positive experiences than their unpaid counterparts.
-They also noted, however, that unpaid interns were not dissatisfied and showed even greater levels of happiness than paid interns.
+They also noted, however, that unpaid interns were not dissatisfied.
+In fact, they showed even greater levels of happiness than paid interns.
 Interns were also given access to different online platforms.
-It was possible to build a virtual work environment by using the many different kinds of virtual platforms already on the market, including messaging programs, cloud document sharing and storage, and virtual meeting rooms (Rillig et al., 2020).
+It was possible to build a virtual work environment by using the different kinds of virtual platforms already on the market, which include messaging programs, cloud document sharing and storage, and virtual meeting rooms (Rillig et al., 2020).